-(a) Vague or Unclear Answers: Presentation and discussion of results is at least as important as the results themselves-often graduate students doing great work fail to achieve career goals because they did not make adequate effort to present the results of their work to others.
+- (a) Red Ink: Red ink may not be used by the student in homework assignments, or a penalty of 15% will be assessed on the entire assignment. - (b) Vague or Unclear Answers: Presentation and discussion of results is at least as important as the results themselves-often graduate students doing great work fail to achieve career goals because they did not make adequate effort to present the results of their work to others.
 Thus significant penalties will be assessed if a student's answers are vague or unclear on homeworks or exams.
-Tip: Whenever possible, use the vocabulary we developed in class!

-(b) Plots and Data Tables

-- Plots and data tables must have axes and all data series labeled accurately, or significant penalties will be assessed.
-It will never be acceptable to label the vertical axis as the y-axis, and only occasionally it will be acceptable to label the horizontal axis as the x-axis. - When you encounter the phrase "Plot f(x) versus x", or "Plot f as a function of x", you are to plot f(x) on the vertical axis and x on the horizontal axis. - (c) No Collaboration on Homework Assignments - The objective of this class is individual proficiency in the subject matter.
+Tip: Whenever possible, use the vocabulary we developed in class! - (c) Plots and Data Tables - Plots and data tables must have axes and all data series labeled accurately, or significant penalties will be assessed.
+It will never be acceptable to label the vertical axis as the y-axis, and only occasionally it will be acceptable to label the horizontal axis as the x-axis.

+• When you encounter the phrase "Plot f(x) versus x", or "Plot f as a function of x", you are to plot f(x) on the vertical axis and x on the horizontal axis.

+(d) No Collaboration on Homework Assignments

+• The objective of this class is individual proficiency in the subject matter.
 To this end, students may not collaborate on homework assignments; all assignments must be completed ndividually.
 After completing the assignment, you may compare your solutions with those of other students or against a computer algebra system (e.g., Mathematica or Maple).
 However, written solutions or source code listings that are substantially the same will receive zero credit for all students involved.

-(d) Late Homework Policy
+(e) Late Homework Policy